teddyzeenny/website/source/guides/ember-inspector/troubleshooting.md

 ### Data Adapter Not Detected

-You click on the "Data" tab, and see this message:
+When you click on the Data tab, and see this message:

 <img src="/guides/ember-inspector/images/troubleshooting-data-adapter.png" width="350">

-This means that you are either not using a data persistence library (such as Ember Data), or the library you're using does not support the Ember Inspector.
+It means that you are either not using a data persistence library (such as Ember Data), or the library you're using does not support the Ember Inspector.